 Romanian Car Brands

-In Romania, the automotive industry is growing by leaps and bounds.
+The automotive industry in Romania is growing rapidly.
 During the communist regime, it was one of the most advanced in Central Europe.
-But after 1989, the automotive industry went into decline: many enterprises went bankrupt due to failed privatizations.
+However, after 1989, the industry declined: many enterprises went bankrupt due to failed privatizations.
 Among them were Oltcit, ARO, Tractorul Braşov.
 At that time, foreign automakers entered the market and showed interest in establishing their subsidiaries.

 What are Romanian automobile brands?